1p6/ascii-art/README.md

 Testing your font
 -----------------
-Go to the root directory and run the `cake` command.
-Read the options listed.
+Go to the root directory and run `cake -f <Your font's name> test' at the root directory of the project.